AstroSnail/nixos-at-home/README.txt

 - `nix run .#yggdrasil update` to add/update the yggdrasil service in the current user's profile directory.
-- `sudo nix run .#yggdrasil update` to do this on the root user's profile directory. (this is necessary because packages [see later] link to the root user's profile directory, but if you're not using the packages then do whatever :p)
+- `sudo nix run .#yggdrasil update` to do this on the root user's profile directory. (this is necessary because the packages [see next point] link to the root user's profile directory, but if you're not using a package for a particular module then you can link it to your own user's profile and figure it out yourself)
 - `nix build .#package-yggdrasil` to get a Ubuntu package containing the symlinks, ready to install with the package manager.
 - `sudo nix run .#yggdrasil env <whatever>` to run nix-env on the profile.
 - `sudo nix run .#yggdrasil help` to see a summary of things you can do.
-- You'll need to manually start and stop the service, e.g. `sudo systemctl start yggdrasil.service`
+- You'll need to manually start and stop the service, e.g. `sudo systemctl start yggdrasil.service` or reboot
 - Systemd will complain but probably won't do anything else when you remove the service files of a running service.
 But unless it's critical networking stuff you probably want to stop them first anyway.